Month: June 2024

 How to Ratify Decisions Made Outside of Board Meetings

-Documenting Ratification by Formal Motion
+How to Document Ratification by Formal Motion

 On a motion made by John Smith, seconded by Jane Doe, it was resolved to ratify the email approvals of the following quotes:

-• JJN Renovations: – $2,599 plus tax to supply and install 10 stainless steel corner guards
+• JJN Renovations – $2,599 plus tax to supply and install 10 stainless steel corner guards

 • Pro-Tech Glass Windows and Doors Ltd. – $7,624.58 (tax included) to replace nine glass panels in various units